Jonathan's pointers on choosing the right guitar

 - Guitars come in a variety of shapes and sizes.

-- Small children (ages 4-7) enjoy success with half-size guitars (approximately 32 inches long).
+- Small children (ages 4-7) enjoy success with quarter-size or half-size guitars (approximately 32 inches long).

 - Children between the ages of 8-11 need ¾-size guitars (36 inches).